TamaMcGlinn/DoBots/README.md

 # DoBots - Learning to program before you can read

 The foundations of programming can be taught to children before they are able to read and write, by representing every concept they need with a symbol and tasking them to use it.
-This project should help you to teach children aged 3-6 how to plan sequential actions in the cubicle world of Minecraft.
+This project should help you to teach children from age 3 (until they can read) how to plan sequential actions in the cubical world of Minecraft.

 ![picture of child controlling computercraft turtle](demo_pictures/child_controlling_turtle.jpg)